 The research carried out by the Multi Scale Mechanics group, which is part of the department Thermal & Fluid Engineering, focus on condensed matter physics, specifically granular materials and powders, micro-fluid systems, self-healing materials and a variety of other complex phenomena, using a multiscale modeling approach.

-‘Processing’ and ‘Product performance’ of lightweight materials in structural applications are key concepts in the main research themes of the Production Technology group which is part of the department Design, Production & Management.
+‘Processing’ and ‘Product performance’ of lightweight materials (e.g. thermoplastic composite fibre reinforced materials) in structural applications are key concepts in the main research themes of the Production Technology group which is part of the department Mechanics of Solids, Surfaces & System.
 The group aims to operate at the forefront of research in the field, and to have an innovative impact on the industry.

 Surface Technology And Tribology

 Research conducted by the Surface Technology and Tribology section, which are part of the department Mechanics of Solids, Surfaces & Systems and focuses on the interaction of surfaces.
 Operational conditions have a significant impact on the physics involved in surface interaction in any given situation.
 The research themes of the Surface Technology and Tribology group are related to high-tech systems and energy, tribology of living tissue, and reliability and durability.
+The Laser Processes group within this section focuses on the development and application of technology for laser materials processing (e.g.3D metal printing).
+The Skin Tribology group focuses on the interaction of human skin and product surfaces.
 The Tribology Based Maintenance group within this section develops knowledge that should lead to the prediction and/or extension of maintenance intervals of systems with respect to friction and wear.
 This research group also contributes to the specialisation Maintenance Engineering & Operations.

 Research in the Thermal Engineering group, which is part of the department Thermal & Fluid Engineering, is concerned with questions related to industrial applications of thermodynamics, fluid mechanics and heat and mass transport.
 The emphasis is on the efficient use of energy and on minimizing environmental impact in the form of pollution.
 The group’s research themes cover fuel conversion processes, turbulent combustion and acoustics, and unsteady and turbulent convective heat transfer.